TuftsVALT/snowcat/README.md

 If you run the `ta3_search` bash script without a dataset, the user is able to upload a CSV dataset themselves.

+    bash ta3_search

 ### Node Middleware

 All instructions should be run from within the `node_middleware` directory.

-We are running python3 on the backend.
+We use python3 on the backend to run python scripts in child processes.
+You should be able to run CAVA without having python installed, but you may see that some features don't work.

 We also require node version >= 8.0.  __If you get an error during the server startup, double check that you have the right node version.__